-FAX: (207) 622-6346 Telephone: (207) 622-6345 Reference: Policy Area: 01 Umbrella: 99 Unit: 399 Citation: T0010 M.R.S.A., Sect.: 000000916
+Established: 1977 Telephone: (207) 622-6345 Reference: Policy Area: 01 Umbrella: 99 Unit: 399 Citation: T0010 M.R.S.A., Sect.: 000000916

-The Maine Development Foundation (MDF) is a nonprofit economic development corporation created by the Maine Legislature in 1977 to capitalize on the champions sustainable, long-term growth for Maine.
-The foundation is a catalyst for new ideas and provides common ground for solving problems and advancing issues
+The Maine Development Foundation (MDF) is a nonprofit economic development corporation created by the Maine Legislature in 1977 to capitalize on the interests, resources, and efforts of the public and private sectors.
+MDF champions sustainable, long-term growth for Maine.
+The foundation is a catalyst for new ideas and provides common ground for solving problems and advancing issues.

 Enabling legislation (10 M.R.S.A.
 Sec.
 915-928) for the Maine Development Foundation was passed by the 108th Legislature and took effect in October, 1977.
 The foundation has the power of a private corporation, which allows the board of directors the freedom to establish and change the activities of the foundation as it sees fit, and act decisively to take advantage of economic development opportunities.
 All but two of the foundation's board of directors are elected by contributors to the foundation.
 The board includes both public and private members.
 This is designed to encourage active participation of private business and local development interests, and establish the public/private partnership at the board level.
-This partnership has improved the foundation's access to the private sector's ability to generate new business activity and has helped organize public and private resources to stimulate additional business activity in Maine
+This partnership has improved the foundation's access to the private sector's ability to generate new business activity and has helped organize public and private resources to stimulate additional business activity in Maine.